 Formula Type

-Waterproof paint is not a single formula type, as there are various types of with different chemical compositions.
+Waterproof paint is not a single formula type, as there are various types with different chemical compositions.
 The main components of waterproof paint are typically resin, a solvent, and pigments.

-Waterproof paints can be viewed in multiple ways, one of which is the variety of chemicals implied by the word.
+The term “waterproof paints” can be viewed in multiple ways, one of which is the variety of chemicals implied by the word.
 These are polyurethane, acrylic, epoxy, nano, [1] and liquid rubber paints.

 Read Next: Will Acrylic Paint Bond Well With Plastic?